 Hello again.
-It’s that time methinks, I am loving this blogging and I hope you all are to.
+It’s that time methinks, I am loving this blogging and I hope you all are too.

-‘Twas a very merry band of revellers who made their way home that night.
+‘Twas a very merry band of revelers who made their way home that night.

 With Christmas fast approaching I am sure like me all your thoughts are turning to that Christmas Dinner or the preparation of.
 Not long now girls….

-Well today most cranberries are “wet harvested.”
+Well, today most cranberries are “wet harvested.”
 This is done by flooding the bog with water so the berries float to the surface.
 This is the image most people associate with cranberry bogs.
 A lot of people think that cranberries grow under water.
 You learn something new every day…well I do…..
+I thought they grew on trees!

 My frog is back.. .on his own…. though there is also a perfectly round sphere of frogs spawn on the tree branch.